bbaumgartner/sailingnomads-briefing/README.md

 # Sailing Nomads Daily Briefing

-A daily briefing generator for a sailing couple and their dog.
+A daily briefing generator for a sailing couple and their dog at https://sailingnomads.ch.
 It uses OpenAI with web search to produce a morning briefing covering weather, marine conditions, local events, news, sightseeing, and day planning — written directly into a Logseq journal.

 ## How it works